 Wait for RestoreSession to Succeed:

 Now, wait for the restore process to complete.
-You can watch the RestoreSession
+You can watch the RestoreSession phase using the following command,

 $ watch -n 1 kubectl get restoresession -n demo nfs-pvc-restore